venkatsarath30/cockroachdb/Module 7: CockroachDB Performance Tuning.md

 - **Monitoring Tools**: Use CockroachDB Web UI, logs, and `SHOW JOBS` to monitor activity.
 - **Performance Tuning**: Optimize memory, caching, and load balancing for scalability.

-By implementing these best practices, you can ensure optimal performance and scalability for your CockroachDB cluster.